 3. Be prepared to prove your income

-How lenders will use this information will depend on their own process.
+How lenders will use this information will depend on their processes.
 Some may take your lowest annual earnings whilst others will use an average to assess how much you can borrow to purchase a property.

 4. Carefully choose when to apply